Brand Shoutouts

 The Challenge:

-- AUV declining 10.6% while competitors grow - $20.84 average meal is 50% more than the next premium competitor - Quality execution varies enough to damage brand perception in key markets - No Item 19 transparency forces $1M+ investment decisions based on third-party estimates
+- AUV declining 10.6% while competitors grow - $20.84 average meal is 50% more than the next premium competitor - Quality execution varies enough to damage brand perception in key markets — fresh-daily model has no margin for operational error - No Item 19 transparency forces $1M+ investment decisions based on third-party estimates

 The 5-Year Outlook:

 Domestic: Sold out means no new franchise opportunities.
 Existing franchisees face pricing pressure plus AUV decline.
-In our view, corporate ownership likely increases through additional buybacks.
+Given the stated Murrell philosophy and the 2022 precedent, additional buybacks are a pattern worth watching.
 Classic Combo rollout could stabilize traffic.
 Comp sales will be the key metric — currently unavailable publicly.

 International: Strong growth trajectory (10% annual unit growth). $1.1B sales base with room to 3-5x.
 Higher AUVs than domestic ($2.44M vs $1.456M).
 Target markets: Southeast Asia, Latin America, Eastern Europe.

 The Wild Card: What happens when Jerry Murrell retires?
-All five sons are involved, but is there a formal succession plan?
-Family ownership is both a strength (long-term thinking) and a risk (succession planning, capital constraints).
+All five sons are actively involved, but whether a formal succession plan exists has not been publicly disclosed.
+Family ownership is both a strength (long-term thinking, no PE mandate) and a risk (undisclosed transition, capital constraints).
 Whether they sell to PE, go public, or maintain family control will define the next chapter.

 Ready to Explore Five Guys?